paretoman/votekit/tutorial/voteCasters.md

 ### Candidate Tallies

 Candidate tallies are just tallies indexed by candidate.
 This is a way to combine preferences.

-First, we have a loosely defined tally:

-* tallyFractions: A general term that should only be used when we don't need to know what type of vote was being used but instead just want to give each candidate a number between 0 and 1.
-* Uses of tallyFractions
-  * tooltip uses tallyFractions and ranking
-  * TestVoterGraphic uses tallyFractions
-  * A general representation of a vote as a vector.

-Next, we have defined tallies for each type of preference:
+We have defined tallies for each type of preference:

 * plurality
   * countByCan: The number of plurality votes for a candidate.
   * voteFractionByCan: The fraction of plurality votes for a candidate.

 * score
   * scoreSumByCan: number of votes times score, summed for each candidate.
   * scoreAverageByCan: average score for each candidate. = scoreSumByCan / totalVotes. number of votes times score divided by max score, summed for each candidate. (not used)
   * scoreFractionAverageByCan: average fractional score for each candidate.

 * ranking
   * bordaScores: The borda scores for each candidate for one vote.
   * bordaFractions: Fractional borda scores, between 0 and 1.